 • How long did they sleep during their nap?

-One way to ensure you’re recording your baby’s precise sleep times from start to finish is by using a baby monitor that tracks their movements, as well as the room’s temperature and humidity levels.
-Baby monitors that offer these advanced features can accurately record how much sleep your baby is getting and even create personalized sleep reports that you can easily access from your phone.
+One way to ensure you’re recording your baby’s precise sleep times is to use a baby monitor that tracks your baby's movements, as well as the room’s temperature and humidity levels.
+Baby monitors with these advanced features can accurately track how much sleep your baby is getting and even generate personalized sleep reports you can easily access from your phone.

 3. Create a consistent and comfortable sleep environment